-1. This Prudential Standard is made under section 34C and pursuant to section 52(8)(b) of the Superannuation Industry (Supervision) Act 1993 (SIS Act).
+1. This Prudential Standard is made under section 34C of the Superannuation Industry (Supervision) Act 1993 (SIS Act).

-Application
+Application and commencement

-- 2. This Prudential Standard applies to all registrable superannuation entity (RSE) licensees (RSE licensees).
-1 - 3.
-All RSE licensees must comply with this Prudential Standard in its entirety, unless otherwise expressly indicated. - 4.
-This Prudential Standard commences on 1 July 2025 (effective date).
+- 2. This Prudential Standard applies to all registrable superannuation entity (RSE) licensees (RSE licensees).1 - 3.
+The requirements of this Prudential Standard apply for the purposes of section 52(8)(b) of the SIS Act.